thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 Access can be granted by reaching out to the project chair or vice-chair, who will raise a motion and encourage voting from the project steering committee members.

+Cameron adds: We can provide access on a per-directory basis.
+For example, `Reg Rev-head` could be given permission to create and delete files in the `car-racing-templates` directory without needing the main password.

 ### Rotating passwords

 I propose we set up a cadence for changing our account passwords.
 Unless someone thinks it should be more frequent, I'm open to changing the password once a year, or immediately after a possible password compromise.

 We could also consider changing it when certain project events occur, such as when a PSC member who had access steps down.

+Aaron adds: It also gives us the ability to delegate access to the account, which might alleviate some of the fears regarding bad actors.
+That ability will allow us to easily add/remove members while also relieving users of the need to remember Yet Another Password.

 ### Why a free Google account as opposed to something else?